r57zone/Half-Life-Alyx-novr/README.md

 ## Setup
 Detailed setup process can be seen in [this video](https://youtu.be/66HIE3DFfjo).

+After installing SteamVR and TrueOpenVR, need to go to the SteamVR state window -> Setup room -> Small room -> Calibrate-> 170cm.

 Also must add launch options.

 `-allowdebug -vconport 29000 -vcon -console`